Slavery in Connecticut: Venture Smith’s Remarkable LifeMarch 11, 2017

 One terrible day in about 1736, a young boy’s life was changed forever.
 The boy was named Broteer.
 He lived in Dukandarra in West Africa (probably in the area today called Ghana.)
 His father was a leader of his village.

-Captain Mumford took Venture to Fishers Island to work on his farm.
+Venture was taken to the Mumford’s farm on Fishers Island.
 Though just a boy, Venture had to work hard.
 He was not paid for his work.
-He was considered his master’s property, like a cow or a coat.
+If he did not do the work, he was punished.
+He was considered his enslaver’s property, like a cow or a coat.
 He worked with about a dozen other enslaved people.
 They worked on a large farm that raised sheep and dairy cows.

 Venture grew to be a young man.
 He married Meg.
 Meg was also enslaved.
 Venture tried to run away to freedom.
-But Mumford put a notice in the newspaper.
+But his enslaver, Captain Mumford, put a notice in the newspaper.
 The notice described Venture as “a very tall fellow” with “thick square shoulders.”
-Venture decided to return to Mumford.
+Venture decided to return to his wife.

 A few years later Venture was sold away from his family again.
-Captain Oliver Smith, a Stonington merchant, bought him.
+Oliver Smith, a Stonington merchant, bought him.
 Smith allowed Venture to work at other jobs for pay.
-Venture could keep some of the money he earned but had to give some to his master.
+Venture could keep some of the money he earned but had to give some to Smith.
 Venture wanted to earn enough money to buy his freedom.
 He wanted to buy his family’s freedom too.

 In 1765, Venture reached his goal.
 He purchased his freedom and then his family’s freedom.
 He took Oliver Smith’s last name as his own.